 ISURG: International Small Undergraduate Research Grants

-The International Small Undergraduate Research Grant (ISURG) is a program at Carnegie Mellon, run jointly through Carnegie Mellon's Undergraduate Research Office (URO)and the Office of International Education (OIE).
+The International Small Undergraduate Research Grant (ISURG) is a program at Carnegie Mellon, run through Carnegie Mellon's Office of Undergraduate Research and Scholar Development (OURSD).
 ISURG allows students who are planning to study/travel abroad to apply for funds to support a research project while they are abroad.
 ISURG (like our SURG) is open to undergraduates in all disciplines at Carnegie Mellon to defray research expenses.
 All ISURG students must submit a proposal following the guidelines and deadlines for SURG; there are two types of proposals, Type I for Arts and Creative Humanities, and Type II for all other areas; students select the proposal format most appropriate for their research project.

 What can I do?

 Students interested in any form of research may apply.
 Projects are individually based due to location and short duration.

 The OURSD adheres to a broad definition of research: "Research, scholarly, or artistic activities that lead to the production of new knowledge; to increased problem solving capabilities, including design and analysis; to original, critical or historical theory and interpretation; or to the production of art or artistic performance."

 Grants are offered to individual students for up to $500 for materials, supplies and possible travel related to the research project.
 The grants are given as cash scholarships, and will not affect your financial aid.

 -A CMU undergraduate student - including freshmen - in a degree-granting program;

 -Going to be enrolled during the semester of your grant for Fall or Spring awards, or the semester following your grant for Summer awards;